NicoVIII/scripts/audiobooks/workflow.md

 # Workflow

+## Create source mka

+I personally recommend to have to copies of your audiobooks.
+The original one for storage in the best quality you have available and one working copy with the opus codec for a small file size which you can easily use on your devices without juggling gigabytes of data for just one simple audiobook.
+Therefore we have to at first create the source mka for storage which you can later use to create even better working copies as codecs and technology evolve.

-## flac input
+### flac input

-This describes the workflow I typically use to create a flac-mka and a opus-mka from a list of flac files for each chapter of a audiobook.
+If you have a list of flac files for each chapter of an audiobook, do this:

 1. Run `merge_flac.sh` to merge the flac files into a single flac file and create chapters
 2. Use MKVToolNix to create the flac-mka